APTrust/dart/README.md

 and have access to your Go methods, there is also a dev server that runs on http://localhost:34115.
 Connect to this in your browser, and you can call your Go code from devtools.

+## Debugging

+To debug with VS Code:

+1. Click the Debug icon in VS Code's left nav.
+2. Select "Launch Package" from the list in the upper left corner beside the words Run and Debug.
+3. Click the green Start Debugging arrow.
+4. Go to http://localhost:8444 (a browser window should open automatically with that URL).

+Now you can set breakpoints in the code.

 ## Building

 To build a redistributable, production mode package, use `wails build -tags release`.